 In Strasbourg, the Petite France district is arguably the city’s most romantic district, especially at nightfall.
-A succession of canals along which have been built beautiful half-timbered houses gives to the district a undeniable charm.
+A succession of canals along which have been built beautiful half-timbered houses gives the district an undeniable charm.

 St. Thomas Church

-Saint-Thomas Church, the city’s main Protestant church, is located in the district’s far East.
-It dates back to the end of the 12th century and has been dedicated to the Protestant religion since 1529.
-It is easily recognisable thanks to its two massive Romanesque bell towers, one of which is square-shaped and stands above the main entrance and the other, hexagonal, at the transept crossing.
+The church dates back to the end of the 12th century and began holding Protestant services in 1529.
+It is easily recognisable thanks to its two massive Romanesque bell towers, one square-shaped and standing above the main entrance and the other hexagonal at the transept crossing.

-Saint Thomas is a church hall of late gothic style: its five naves are of equal height and length.
-This conception was very common in Rhineland, Lorraine and Holland in the 16th century.
+Saint Thomas is a church hall of late Gothic style: its five naves are of equal height and length.
+This conception was widespread in Rhineland, Lorraine and Holland in the 16th century.

 The most famous monument inside the church is the imposing mausoleum of the Maréchal de Saxe (Marshal of Saxe), sculpted entirely in white marble by Jean-Baptiste Pigalle in 1776.
-In late baroque style, it is designed as a true theatrical staging.
-The Marshal is standing, surrounded by animals symbolising the nations that he conquered over the course of his military career to the service of Louis XV.
+In the late baroque style, it is designed as a proper theatrical staging.
+The Marshal is standing, surrounded by animals, symbolising the nations he conquered throughout his military career to the service of Louis XV.

 The church’s Silbermann organ (1741) is renowned for its beauty and tone.
-Mozart himself, while passing through Strasbourg in 1778, acknowledged its extraordinary sound and the Nobel Prize winner Albert Schweitzer frequently played it during his stays in Strasbourg.
+While passing through Strasbourg in 1778, Mozart acknowledged its extraordinary sound, and the Nobel Prize winner Albert Schweitzer frequently played it during his stays in Strasbourg.

 Around the Tanners’ House